 He and I are really the only ones that love anything pumpkin.
 Without my chief treat eater to help me out, I’m in a little bit of a predicament.
 Depending on how you look at it, that is either a good thing or a bad thing…

-Good because yay for eating all the pumpkin treats in the house, or boo because I will be eating all the pumpkin treats in the house.
-I’m pretty sure my jeans and shorts are scared right now.
-The numbers on the scale might start to creep up if I’m not careful about what I make and eat.
-But all you pumpkin lovers out there know the struggle, right?
+Good because yay for eating all the pumpkin desserts in the house, or boo because I will be eating all the pumpkin desserts in the house.
+All you pumpkin lovers out there know the struggle, right?

 The other day I was at Target with our daughter picking up a few things, and I saw a tank top that said pumpkin spice everything!
 I picked it up and then decided not to buy it because you can only really wear it a few months out of the year.

-This churro pumpkin pie cheesecake danish is so easy to put together.
+This churro cheesecake danish is so easy to put together.
 Honestly, the hardest part is waiting for it to chill so you can dig in!

 Canned crescent rolls make up the top and bottom crust.
-I like to use the sheet dough when I can find it because then you don’t have to worry about the seams coming apart.
+I like to use sheet dough when I can find it because then you don’t have to worry about the seams coming apart.
 Either one works though.
 If you can’t find the dough, just use the regular crescents and unroll them in the bottom of the pan.
-Press it all together and up the sides of your pan a little bit.

 And of course, I like to finish any danish off with glaze because it just makes it look prettier and fancier.
 Feel free to leave it off if you are opposed to glaze.
 But really, who would do such a thing?